Course Descriptions 2026-2027

 1 year.
 Grades 7-8.

 While fulfilling the Washington State History requirement for graduation, students will grow their knowledge base and build a more solid foundation in Reading, Grammar, and Writing.
 HISTORY-Students will create a State Notebook as they explore their beautiful state of WA!
 Study includes state symbols, geography & weather, history, cities, economy, government, wildlife & plant life, entertainment, and attractions, and the WA Constitution.
 READING-Students will dive into great works of literature which will bring to life their history lessons and explore other important issues/genres.
-They will also get to choose their own reading books each month.
-They will be required to read various genres and will complete a monthly book review.
+They will also get to choose their own reading books each month in various genres and complete diverse reading comprehension challenges.
 WRITING-Students will focus on creating engaging hooks and thesis statements, essay organization, composition structure, research methods, and other necessities required for creating high-quality composition.
 Weekly practice will improve these traits and interactive class activities will develop them throughout the year.
 GRAMMAR-Students will build a strong foundation for understanding the concepts of grammar and using them effectively when reading, writing, or speaking.
 Students will prepare for high school level English classes by building their foundation in essential grammar rules, sentence diagramming, parts of speech, and sentence structure.

 English Foundations